typelevel/doobie/modules/docs/src/main/tut/15-Extensions-PostgreSQL.md

 PostgreSQL provides a simple transactional message queue that can be used to notify a connection that something interesting has happened.
 Such notifications can be tied to database triggers, which provides a way to notify clients that data has changed.
 Which is cool.

 **doobie** provides `ConnectionIO` constructors for SQL `LISTEN`, `UNLISTEN`, and `NOTIFY` in the `doobie.postgres.hi.connection` module.
 New notifications are retrieved (synchronously, sadly, that's all the driver provides) via `pgGetNotifications`.
 Note that all of the "listening" operations apply to the **current connection**, which must therefore be long-running and typically off to the side from normal transactional operations.
 Further note that you must `setAutoCommit(false)` on this connection or `commit` between each call in order to retrieve messages.
-The `examples` project includes a program that demonstrates how to present a channel as a `Process[Task, PGNotification]`.
+The `examples` project includes a program that demonstrates how to present a channel as a `Stream[IO, PGNotification]`.

 ### Large Objects